|History of the Campuses and Buildings of the University of Rochester|

 |Rochester Daily Democrat, April 24, 1834, page 2||"In the Looking-Glass of 1834," by Major Wheeler C. Case, Centennial History of Rochester, New York 2:155 (1932)||"United States Hotel," Rochester Daily Democrat, August 28, 1837, Page 1.|

 Mathies died of consumption on November 25, 1834 and the hotel was renamed the United States Hotel in June 1837 by new proprietor George Gates, about whom little is known.
 The Tonawanda Railroad opened in May 1837 and terminated just across Elizabeth street from the hotel, which became the train depot.
-The Tonawanda Railroad rerouted its tracks in December 1844 to connect directly with the Auburn and Rochester Railroad's station on Mill Street to facilitate connections between the two railroads, causing the hotel's fortunes to decline rapidly.
-By 1845 it was a large boarding house and what was described as a "second-rate" hotel, but the only one in the city operated on temperance principles.
-By May 1850 it had been renamed the Hamilton House and was "undergoing a thorough repair, from summit to base, which will refit it for one of the most commodious boarding houses in the city."
+The Tonawanda Railroad requested permission to reroute their line through Rochester to connect with the Auburn and Rochester Railroad's station on Mill Street on the east side of the Genesee River.
+A law in March 1844 approved this, and the work was completed in November 1844.
+By early 1844 the building had become a temperance house, but the relocated railroad caused the hotel's fortunes to decline rapidly.
+The property was sold in August 1844 to George F. Talman, who was also an agent of the Farmers' Bank and Loan Company.
+By early 1845 it had become a mutual boarding house and was later described as a "second-rate" hotel, although the only one in the city operated on temperance principles.
+The facility was renamed the Hamilton House by May 1850 and was "undergoing a thorough repair, from summit to base, which will refit it for one of the most commodious boarding houses in the city."

 |Rochester Daily American, May 15, 1850, Page 1.|

-That same month the trustees of the new University of Rochester voted to "hire the United States Hotel for three years on the terms proposed by Mr. Tallman, the receiver of said property, namely $800 pr. year, and make such repairs as necessary for the accommodation of the institution."
-The trustees decided "to purchase the property, for $9,000 from George F. Talman of New York City" for $3,000 in cash and a $6,000 mortgage that was probably held by Talman, who was vice-president of the Farmers' Loan and Trust Company of New York City.
+The same day that this advertisement appeared (May 15, 1850), the trustees of the new University of Rochester voted to "hire the United States Hotel for three years on the terms proposed by Mr. Tallman, the receiver of said property, namely $800 pr. year, and make such repairs as necessary for the accommodation of the institution."
+The trustees in December decided "to purchase the property, for $9,000 from George F. Talman of New York City" for $3,000 in cash and a $6,000 mortgage that was probably held by Talman, who was vice-president of the Farmers' Loan and Trust Company of New York City.
 The deed was dated March 1, 1851.
 Classes began in November 1850 and continued until 1861, when the University moved to its new home in Anderson Hall on the Prince Street Campus.

 |Photo credit J. Adam Fenster|